TDLMC/TDLMC.github.io/download.md

-## Lens Data Download
+## Lens Data

->Simulated data are generated with values randomly from uniform distribution between *50*  to *90 km/s/Mpc*  for the Hubble Constant, assuming a flat ΛCDM cosmological model with *Ωm = 0.27*.
+Simulated lens data are generated with Hubble Constant randomly from uniform distribution between *50*  to *90 km/s/Mpc*, assuming a flat ΛCDM cosmological model with *Ωm = 0.27*, including:

-Simulated lens data generated with two independent codes are given in the following link, including:
 * _HST_ image
-  >Eight non-drizzled images and the drizzled image are provided for one system together with the noise map and PSF.
-Note that [drizzling](http://www.stsci.edu/hst/wfpc2/analysis/drizzle.html) introduces correlated noise.
+  >Eight non-drizzled images with the drizzled image are provided for one lens system, together with the noise map and PSF.
+Note that [_drizzling_](http://www.stsci.edu/hst/wfpc2/analysis/drizzle.html) introduces correlated noise.
 This means one needs to boost the noise level to be effectively infinite at central pixels of each AGN image while modeling drizzled image.
 * Time Delay
 * Lens Velocity Dispersion
   >An integrated line-of-sight velocity dispersion is provided assuming a square aperture with 1 arcsec on a side and a seeing condition with a full width at half maximum of 0.6 arcsec.